1956 Budapest earthquake

 On 06:46:13 CET on 12 January 1956, a rather unusual earthquake measuring 5.8 on the moment magnitude scale struck just southeast of Budapest under Dunaharaszti at a depth of 15 km.
 The earthquake had a maximum European macroseismic intensity of VIII (Heavily damaging).
 The earthquake was felt throughout Hungary other than the eastern and western edges of the country.
 The event was preceded by 31 other weaker events.
-Widespread damage to homes and other structures were caused, 2 were killed and 48 were injured.
-The earthquake was one of the strongest to ever strike Hungary, and the worst during the 20th century.
+There was widespread damage to homes and other structures; two people died and 48 were injured.
+The earthquake was one of the strongest to ever strike Hungary and the worst during the 20th century.

 Tectonic setting

 The Hungary region is located within the Pannonian Basin, which is a moderately seismically active basin.
 The occurrence of a magnitude 6 earthquake averages at 125 years while the occurrence of a magnitude 5 earthquake averages at 15 years.
 The majority of the landmass of Hungary are low-lying plains, which have been covered by Holocene fluvial and alluvial sediments with a higher ground water table.
 Therefore, the area is prone to liquefaction which also is proven by the fact that most large, historical quakes in the area had liquefaction.

 Seismic analysis shows that there is left lateral shear which creates ENE-WSW faults, right lateral shear creates WNW-ESE trending faults, E-W faults are generally reverse structures.
 This indicates that Hungary is generally dominated by strike-slip stresses, while slightly rotating and creating dip-slip faults.